goodpixel/chunkr/README.md

 * implements the necessary supporting functions for your pagination strategies at compile time
 * automatically implements inverse sorts for you
 * enables paginating forwards or backwards through a result set
-* enables jumping directly to a specific value in a result set using the `:from` option
 * honors Ecto fragments

 ## Installation